-- 1 reasons are provided showing good cause for the party's failure to appear, the presiding officer - 2 shall vacate the decision and, after proper service of notice, conduct another evidentiary hearing. - 3 If adequate reasons are not provided showing good cause for the party's failure to appear, the - 4 presiding officer shall deny the motion to vacate.

-Under this section the presiding officer the power to impose a default judgment.
+1 (d) After issuing a default order, the presiding officer shall conduct any firther 2 proceedings necessary to complete the adjudication without the participation of the party in 3 default and shall determine all issues in the adjudication, including those affecting the defaulting 4 party.
+A recommended or final order issued against a defaulting party may be based on the 5 absent party's admissions or other evidence affidavits which can be used without notice to the 6 absent party.
+When the burden of proof is on the defaulting party to establish that he or she is 7 entitled to the agency action sought, the presiding officer may issue a recommended or final 8 roder without taking evidence.
+9 (ee) Within [] days after a recommended or final order decision is rendered against a 10 party subject to a default order, who failed to appear, that party may petition the presiding officer 11 to vacate the recommended or final order.
+For good cause shown If adequate reasons are 12 provided showing good cause for the party's failure to appear, the presiding officer shall vacate 13 the decision and, after proper service of notice, conduct another evidentiary hearing.
+If good 14 cause is not shown adequate reasons are not provided showing good cause for the party's failure 15 to appear, the presiding officer shall deny the motion to vacate.
+Good cause includes but is not 16 limited to lack of notice to the defaulting party, mistake, inadvertence, surprise, excusable 17 neglect, or manifest injustice.
+18 Comment 19 20 21 22 23 24 Under this section the presiding officer has the power to impose a default judgment.
 However, the default decision must be based upon prima facie evidence.
 Among the other laws that modify the presiding officer's discretion are the [state] rules of civil procedure.
 The section thus authorizes a presiding officer to issue a default judgment for the same reasons as contained in the state rules of civil procedure.

-Subsection (b) is adapted from the Alaska Administrative Procedure Act, AS 44.62.530 and the California Administrative Procedure Act, West's Ann.Cal.Gov.Code § 11520.
+This section is based on 1981 MAPA Section 4-208 25 26 27 28 Subsection (b) is adapted from the Alaska Administrative Procedure Act, AS 44.62.530 and the California Administrative Procedure Act, West's Ann.
+Cal.Gov.Code § 11520.
+Subsections (d) and (e) are based in part on 1981 MSAPA Section 4-208 and on California Government Code Section 11520.